FoneBone94/Agent_R/README.md

  PATCH NOTES
  -----------
- V 0.8.9
+ V 0.9.5

-  -Health system makes a return!

-  -Load time should be 12% quicker!
-Yay!

-  -Slightly reduced download size by 0.01 Gb!
+  -Health Is now visible!

+  -Camera readjusted

+  -fixed a bug with photon damage occuring twice per photon.

   -Fixed a few small visual errors

-  -You can no longer stand on top of the vaccum tubes
+  -You can no longer stand on top anything not ment to be stood on

+  -Health system improved overall

+  -Key binding added to exit the game! (esc)

   known issues
   ------------

   -No menu screen = INSTANT GAMEPLAY!

-  -Current health not shown